-Teens and pre-teens who received the Pfizer vaccine reported common side effects.
+Children who received the vaccine reported common side effects.
 These side effects are generally minor and typically subside within 1 to 3 days after receiving the vaccine.
 The side effects are a result of the immune system’s response to the vaccine.

-According to the FDA, the most commonly reported side effects in children ages 12 to15 included:
+According to the FDA, the most commonly reported side effects in children included:

-These side effects are consistent with side effects reported in people age 16 and older.
+These side effects are consistent with side effects reported in people aged 16 and older.

 The Centers for Disease Control and Prevention (CDC) is monitoring reports of the heart conditions myocarditis and pericarditis in people who received the Moderna and Pfizer vaccines, especially adolescents and young adults.